etesync/etesync-dav/README.md

-After this, set up your CalDAV/CardDAV client to use the username and password you got from when adding your account to EteSync DAV before, or alternatively run `etesync-dav-manage get user@example.com` to get them again.
+After this, set up your CalDAV/CardDAV client to use the username and password you got from when adding your account to EteSync DAV before, or alternatively run `etesync-dav manage get user@example.com` to get them again.

 Depending on the client you use, the server path should either be: